redis-developer/redis-microservices-demo/README.md

 Depending of the configuration, the table content is automatically cached as a hash or just invalidated based on the table primary key.

-### 2. Extend your Relational Model with Redis Modules

-Todo:

-* show how to integrate RedisGraph and Search to enrich RDBMS application

 ## Build and Run with Docker